peter-repo-projets22/opsc6312-poe-part3_project/README.md

 ******new features for part 3 **

-8 SSO login
+8 SSO login - user clicks on google icon and proceeds with account creation

 9 Offline mode - backup credentials are stored in the sql database locally

-10 Realtime Notification
+10 Realtime Notification - feedmytummy application sends notifications to users .eg " what are we cooking today? "

-11 Multilanguage
+11 Multilanguage  - user can switch different languages for sign in screen , either english, afrikaans or zulu

 12 user can download grocery list in pdf formart - user defined feature 4